 The Gram panchayat must also make sure that the plastic waste is not subjected to burning in open places.

 - The PIBO's role in plastic waste management is confined to having modalities in place in respect of the waste management system.
 The system should be such that it should work on collecting back the plastic waste with simultaneous consultation with the local authorities.
 The plastic waste must be collected back within a time span of six months.
 Such a plan must be duly executed within two years following it.

 Read Our Blog: Plastic Waste Management Rules

-- The provision of the Plastic waste management rules would be enforced under the guidance of the State pollution Control Board who would be the ultimate authority in this regard.
-The provisions to be enforced by the state pollution control board would stand related to the plastic manufacturing or its disposal.
+- The provision of the Plastic waste management rules would be enforced under the guidance of the State Pollution Control Board which would be the ultimate authority in this regard.
+The provisions to be enforced by the state pollution control board would stand related to plastic manufacturing or its disposal.

 - Concerning the rural areas, the Gram panchayat would be the body to entertain the enforcement of the rules as laid down under the Plastic waste management rules, 2020.
 Also, it would look after the regulation of the use of bags made out of plastic and other plastic sheets.

 - District Magistrate would play the role of providing assistance to the following:

 - In the first place, assistance would be provided to the state pollution control boards or the PCCs.